vistle/vistle.github.io/docs/architecture/index.md

 MPI communication is only possible if a module explicitly opts in to parallel invocation of `compute()` on all ranks.
-If only a final reduction operation has to be performed after all blocks of a data set have been processed, a `reduce()` method can be implemented by modules.
+If only a final reduction operation has to be performed after all blocks of a dataset have been processed, a `reduce()` method can be implemented by modules.
 Compared to parallel invocation of `compute()`, this has lower synchronization overhead.